snipzip/snipzip/README.md

 ## License

-Unless otherwise stated, the contents of this repository (including the website, documentation and artwork) are © iRand OÜ.
+© iRand OÜ.
 All rights reserved.

 The SnipZip application is proprietary software and is not distributed through this repository.